By Ashok Prasad, Founder, Niyyam

 - Avoid behavioral mistakes

-- Focus on long-term strategy
+- Focus on long-term mutual fund investing

 - Maintain discipline

-- Keep things simple
+- Keep your portfolio simple

 Final Thought